Mindgard/document-rce-llm-agent/README.md

 Please note: The agent does NOT always execute the code; occasionally, ChatGPT-3.5-Turbo may recognize the nature of the code (a reverse shell) and refuse to run it.
 With the given prompt, the code executes approximately 80% of the time.

-This code is research purposes only.
+This code is for research purposes only.

 Any questions please feel free to reach out!